Delta Sagittarii

-Delta Sagittarii (δ Sagittarii, abbreviated Delta Sgr, δ Sgr), formally named Kaus Media /,kɔːs 'miːdiə/, is a double star in the southern zodiac constellation of Sagittarius.
+Delta Sagittarii (δ Sagittarii, abbreviated Delta Sgr, δ Sgr), formally named Kaus Media /,kɔːs 'miːdiə/, is a star in the southern zodiac constellation of Sagittarius.
 The apparent visual magnitude of this star is +2.70, making it easily visible to the naked eye.
 Parallax measurements place the distance at roughly 348 ly from the Sun.

 Properties

 Eggleton and Tokovinin (2008) list Delta Sagittarii as a binary star system consisting of an evolved K-type giant star with a stellar classification of K3 III, and a white dwarf companion.
-The giant is a weak barium star, most likely having had its surface abundance of s-process elements enhanced through mass transfer from its orbiting companion.
+The giant has an estimated mass three times that of the Sun, and is most likely fusing helium to carbon in its core.
 It has an estimated 3.21 times the mass of the Sun and is about 260 million years old.

 Delta Sagittarii has three dim visual companions: